check before: 2025-01-01

 Summary:

-Microsoft Teams is introducing the ability to forward app cards in messages.
-This feature will be available from mid-February to late April 2025, depending on the release schedule.
-Bot cards are excluded.
-Users need the latest Teams build, and organizations should update their documentation and notify users.
+Microsoft Teams will introduce the ability to forward app cards in messages starting mid-February 2025, with general availability by late June 2025.
+Bot cards are excluded from this feature.
+Users need the latest Teams build, and organizations should notify users and update documentation accordingly.

 Details: